CommWebTeam/en_to_fr_mapper/README.md

 - &lt;!l2 indicates that the French content should be moved two consecutive tags earlier.
 - &lt;!l3 indicates that the French content should be moved three consecutive tags earlier.

-For the sake of simplicity, I have only implemented moving up to three consecutive tags away rather than a solution that allows any number of consecutive tags, since this is a relatively rare case to begin with.
+For the sake of simplicity, I have only implemented moving up to three consecutive tags away (rather than a solution that allows any number of consecutive tags), since this is a relatively rare case to begin with.

 So for the above example, the English list should be changed to
 - xyz (1)